Self-Employed Health Insurance Texas • 1099 & Small Business

 Designers, developers, consultants, real estate agents, tradespeople, and gig workers without an employer plan.

-Solo owners and businesses too small for a traditional group plan can usually get better coverage through an individual product.
+Solo founders, LLCs, and S-Corps too small for traditional group coverage often get better plans through individual products.

 • Self-employed couples & families

-We help structure spouse and dependent coverage so the entire household is protected — without paying twice.
+We structure spouse and dependent coverage so the entire household is protected — without paying twice.

 • Professionals leaving W-2 jobs